 - Animals Service animals are permitted on LIFT vehicles as provided under TriMet guidelines (under owner's control, on a leash or in a container).
 Other animals are permitted on vehicles only in a secure container.

-- Luggage Each eligible LIFT customer, PCA and/or companion may each take two pieces of luggage plus a carry-on bag.
+- Luggage Due to space limitations, each eligible LIFT customer, PCA and/or companion may each take two pieces of luggage plus a carry-on bag.
 Operators are not able to handle any luggage, so be sure to make any necessary arrangements for assistance.

-- Groceries Each eligible LIFT customer may bring up to four grocery-sized bags on board.
-Grocery store carts are not permitted on vehicles, but you may bring groceries on board in a personal two- or four-wheeled, collapsible cart.
+- Grocery store carts are not permitted on vehicles, but you may bring groceries on board in a personal two- or four-wheeled, collapsible cart.
 If you are bringing a cart with you, let the reservationist know when you request your ride.
 Although operators will not assist you with the collapsible cart, they can assist you with up to four individual grocery-sized bags if necessary.

 - Other items Operators are not able to assist with other items.
 An eligible LIFT customer may bring other items on board the vehicle only if:

-- The item is small enough to be held in the lap, or placed under the seat or elsewhere that is clear of the aisles, seats and securement areas in a LIFT vehicle.
+- and the item is small enough to be held in the lap, or placed under the seat or elsewhere that is clear of the aisles, seats and securement areas in LIFT vehicles.

 Have valid fare, proof of payment